codefruitio/chatgpt-discord-bot/README.md

-# ChatGPT Discord Bot
+# ChatGPT 3.5 Turbo Discord Bot

-# chatgpt-turbo-discord-bot

 You'll need a Discord bot to get started.
 Here is a reference for how to set one up